How does the service work?

 Several lines of checks to accuracy from students.
 Students are trained to detect anomalies in header data.
 Upon detecting something anomalous, they verify that this is, in fact, a credible threat.
 Upon determining a credible threat is present, students report to the professor who is a trained professional in the field.
 The professor reviews the report and makes a determination, based on this evaluation, to pass this information along to the municipality.

 How do I get involved?

-All inquiries about partnering your community or municipality with a university should be directed to Steve Stein, Executive Director of PISCES-NW, who is responsible for connecting PISCES to local communities.
-His contact information is email@example.com or (206) 335-2916.
+All inquiries about partnering your community or municipality with a university should be directed to Steve Stein, Executive Director of PISCES, who is responsible for connecting PISCES to local communities.
+Please use the contact form to reach out to us.